usegen/onlook/CONTAINER_README.md

    - Native OpenGL disabled
    - Allow connections from network clients

+3. When using the PowerShell script:
+   - The script automatically sets `DISPLAY=host.docker.internal:0.0`
+   - Make sure your X server is running before starting the container

-3. In WSL2, add these lines to your .bashrc:
+4. When using WSL2, add these lines to your .bashrc:
 ```bash
 export DISPLAY=$(ip route | grep default | awk '{print $3}'):0
 export LIBGL_ALWAYS_INDIRECT=1
 ```

-4. Restart your WSL2 terminal or run:
+5. Restart your WSL2 terminal or run:
 ```bash
 source ~/.bashrc
 ```